CSS-Electronics/api-examples/examples/data-processing/README.md

 The script merges the reconstructed UDS frames into the original data (removing the original entries of the response ID).
 The result is a new raw dataframe that can be processed as you would normally do (using a suitable DBC file).
 The above example has an associated DBC file, `tp_uds.dbc`, which lets you extract e.g. State of Charge.

+The script also contains an example of a proprietary UDS-style request/response from a Nissan Leaf 2019 for State of Charge (SoC) and battery pack temperatures.